Burgestrand/sprig/README.md

 Has the `through` property, the name of the pivot table.
 By default, uses both model names, sorted alphabetically and combined with an underscore.
 For example: a many-to-many relationship between `Model_Post` and `Model_Tag` would default to `post_tag` as the table name.

+Has the `foreign_field` property, the name of the associated BelongsTo field in the related model.
+By default, this model name is used in the plural.

+Note that `column` property in a ManyToMany field is used to specify the name of the foreign key column in the pivot table that refers to this model.
+Defaults to model_id.